 - The data provide relevant information on the proportion of Indigenous children in the three age groups who are fully immunised, by State and Territory. - Data from the Australian Child Immunisation Register (ACIR) are available quarterly.
 A minimum three-month lag period is allowed for late notification of immunisations to ACIR.
-Data are available for the reporting period of 1 April 2011 to 31 March 2012. - Data have been reported using the definition of 'fully-immunised' as defined by A New Tax System (Family Assistance) Act 1999; that is, children who have received all age appropriate immunisations for diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis, Haemophilus influenzae type b, measles, mumps and rubella. - Vaccination coverage rates calculated using ACIR data may under-estimate actual vaccination rates, because of under-reporting by immunisation providers.
+Data are available for the reporting period of 1 April 2012 to 31 March 2013. - Data have been reported using the definition of 'fully-immunised' as defined by A New Tax System (Family Assistance) Act 1999; that is, children who have received all age appropriate immunisations for diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis, Haemophilus influenzae type b, measles, mumps and rubella. - Vaccination coverage rates calculated using ACIR data may under-estimate actual vaccination rates, because of under-reporting by immunisation providers.
 The extent of any under-reporting has not been assessed (although the wastage and leakage calculation (performance benchmark 3) includes an adjustment factor of 1.03 to account for under-reporting to ACIR). - Disaggregation by State and Territory is based on postcode of residence of the child as recorded on ACIR.
 As children may receive vaccinations in locations other than where they live, these data do not necessarily reflect the location in which services were received. - ACIR is considered to have high levels of Indigenous identification (estimated to be 95 per cent in 2005).
+Further information on coverage rates for Indigenous Australians is currently publicly available by Medicare Local catchment on the National Health Performance Authority (NHPA) website www.nhpa.gov.au.